chiomajaco6/MenstrualCyclePrediction/README.md

 ## Step 1: Data Collection

-Menstrual cycle dataset was collected from kaggle via https://www.kaggle.com/datasets/nikitabisht/menstrual-cycle-data Based on the existing system suggestion, we created this google form; https://docs.google.com/forms/d/e/1FAIpQLSfAeWexULsDXC5ZmZgLGPDVaE-RAKao4BnUQA-8-XoWRmbx7g/viewform to gather individualised data basically within Nigeria Environment
+Menstrual cycle dataset was collected from kaggle via https://www.kaggle.com/datasets/nikitabisht/menstrual-cycle-data

 ## Step 2 : Data Preprocessing
+Install and import the necessary libraries.
+The EDA done is found in the attached code and the branch called EDA

-## Step 3: Training the Model
+## Step 3: Load the dataset

+The data was loaded as thus;
+df = pd.read_csv("C:/Users/hp/Desktop/MLs/DeployModelOvuLength/FedCycleData.csv")

-## Step 4: Import the dataset
+## Step 4: Feature Engineering

-## Step 5: Splitting the dataset
+The feature engineering was done on the dataset.
+Out of the 80 columns contained in the dataset, only 12 columns were extracted.
+These columns include:
+CycleNumber', 'LengthofCycle', 'LengthofLutealPhase',  'TotalNumberofHighDays', 'TotalNumberofPeakDays', 'UnusualBleeding', 'PhasesBleeding', 'IntercourseInFertileWindow', 'Age', 'BMI', 'Method', 'EstimatedDayofOvulation'
+The columns were then splitted into feature columns and target columns.
+The feature columns include: ‘CycleNumber', 'LengthofCycle', 'LengthofLutealPhase',  'TotalNumberofHighDays', 'TotalNumberofPeakDays', 'UnusualBleeding', 'PhasesBleeding', 'IntercourseInFertileWindow', 'Age', 'BMI', 'Method', While the target column is ‘EstimatedDayofOvulation’.
+The feature columns were used to predict the Ovulation day of a woman.

-## Step 6: Split the dataset into training and testing set
+## Step 5: Split the dataset into training and testing set

+Th
-## Step 7: Develop the model
+## Step 6: Train the model

+In training the model, twenty two (22) machine learning algorithm were used.

-## Step 8: Train the model
+## Step 7: Testing the trained model

-## Testing the trained model using the X_train set
+The model was trsted using the test set

-## Step 9: Evaluating the model using some evaluation parameters.
+## Step 8: Evaluating the model using some evaluation parameters.

+The metrics utilized to assess the proposed system's accuracy include Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), R-squared (R2 score), Mean Absolute Percentage Error (MAPE), and Explained Variance Score (EVS).

-## Step 10: Pickling the model
+## Step 9: Iteration/Pickling the model
+The researchers experimented with different techniques to determine the model performs better.
+Decision having performed better based on R2 score was pickled.

 # Deploying the model Using Django
+The model was deployed in real time using the decision tree pickled model.
+Find deployed folder attached

-# Feedbacks
+# Proposed System Result
-[01:28, 9/20/2023] +234 803 261 8951: There is a little concern in predicting menstural cycle
-[01:30, 9/20/2023] +234 803 261 8951: Menstruations are not precise.
-And predictions are not precise too.
-This variability seems to cancel the relevance of the research because what you are attempting to predict is already a variability.
-Significance of such projects are little
-[01:31, 9/20/2023] +234 803 261 8951: Do you have any other idea to mitigate this?
-Or how precise do you expect the result to be here?
-[01:32, 9/20/2023] DR. JACO: You are very right sir [01:33, 9/20/2023] DR. JACO: Some authors have conducted research, I am trying to validate the said performance based on their future suggestion to contribute to the existing knowledge.
-[01:35, 9/20/2023] DR. JACO: Menstrual cycle is not the only imprecise situation.
-Stock prediction is too and life itself is also fuzzy too
-[01:39, 9/20/2023] DR. JACO: Fuzzy logic is computer technique developed to capture imprecised situation